"if we save one life, we save an entire universe."

 - contains nate's first appearance as iron lad & his origin story.

-- while nate isn't in the last 6 issues, i would highly recommend reading the rest of the run for more context on the team
+- while nate isn't in the last 6 issues, i would highly recommend reading at least the rest of the run for more context on the team, especially if you're reading children's crusade next.

 young avengers special (2006)